m4rs-mt/ILGPU/Docs/Tutorial_01.md

 * imports: using ILGPU.OpenCL, using ILGPU.Runtime;
 * basic constructing: Accelerator accelerator = context.CreateCLAccelerator(0);

-The parameter of CreateCudaAccelerator denotes which gpu will be used in the case of multi-gpu system.
+The parameter of CreateCLAccelerator denotes which gpu will be used in the case of a multi-gpu system.
 NOTE: This is the *1st* OpenCL device usable by ILGPU and *not* the 1st OpenCL device of your machine.

-If you have one or more AMD or Intel GPU's that are supported this is the accelerator for you.
-Technically Nvidia GPU's support OpenCL but they are limited to OpenCL 1.2 which is essentially useless.
+If you have one or more AMD or Intel GPUs that are supported this is the accelerator for you.
+Technically Nvidia GPUs support OpenCL but they are limited to OpenCL 1.2 which is essentially useless.
-Because of this these tutorials need a bit of a disclaimer: I do not have an OpenCL 2.0 compatible GPU so most of the OpenCL stuff is untested.
+Because of this, these tutorials need a bit of a disclaimer: I do not have an OpenCL 2.0 compatible GPU so most of the OpenCL stuff is untested.
 Please let me know if there are any issues.

-NOTE: OpenCL 3.0 makes this far more complex but still doesn't fix the issue that Nvidia GPU's are unsupported.
+NOTE: OpenCL 3.0 makes this far more complex but still doesn't fix the issue that Nvidia GPUs are unsupported.

 ##### Accelerator
 Abstract class for storing and passing around more specific